The Winterthur Library

 BIOGRAPHICAL STATEMENT

-John Zukowsky (b.1948) was architectural archivist at the Hudson River Museum, where he developed his interest in Hudson River houses, and associate curator in the Department of Architecture at the Art Institute of Chicago.
-He was a fellow at Winterthur Musuem, Garden and Library in 1977-1978 under a grant from the National Endowment for the Humanities.
-During this time he researched what was published in 1981 as Hudson River Houses, a facsimile reproduction of Edwin Whitefield’s sketchbook entitled “The Hudson River and Rail Road Illustrated.”
-His interest in houses along the Hudson River led him to approach the publishers at Rizzoli about doing a picture book about some of the places.
-His original idea was expanded, resulting in Hudson River Villas, co-authored with Robbe Pierce Stimson.
-In addition to these books, Zukowsky has written several other studies about architects and architecture.
+Zukowsky was a research fellow at Winterthur Musuem, Garden and Library in 1977-1978, under a grant from the National Endowment for the Humanities.
+It was during this time that he did the research that was published in 1981 as Hudson River Houses, a facsimile reproduction of Edwin Whitefield’s sketchbook entitled “The Hudson River and Rail Road Illustrated.”
+His interest in houses along the Hudson River led him to approach the publishers at Rizzoli about doing a picture book about some of the homes.
+His original idea was expanded and the result was Hudson River Villas, co-authored with Robbe Pierce Stimson.
+In addition to these books, he has written or contributed to more than eighty books and essays, chiefly on architecture.

 SCOPE AND CONTENT

-This collection is formed from two accessions: 81x470 and 86x189.
-The earlier accession consists of Zukowsky’s correspondence from 1978-1981 with various individuals, including the artist Dan Flavin, and a number of letters from Zukowsky’s publisher at North River Press.
-A few of the letters make references to Edwin Whitefield and his sketchbook.
-Hudson River Houses contains a facsimile reproduction of a sketchbook by Edwin Whitefield; Zukowsky wrote the introduction for the book and captions for the sketches.
+This collection consists of two groups of papers.
+This first (acc.
+81x470) contains Zukowsky’s correspondence from 1978 to1981 with various individuals about his book Hudson River Houses, including the artist Dan Flavin and Zukowsky’s publisher at North River Press.
+A few of the letters make references to Edwin Whitefield and his sketchbook, a facsimile reproduction of which appears in Hudson River Houses; Zukowsky wrote the introduction for the book and captions for the sketches.
 The work was published by North River Press in 1981.
-(The original sketchbooks are in the manuscript collection at Winterthur in the Edwin Whitefield papers.)
+(The original sketchbook is in the Downs Collection, in the Edwin Whitefield Papers, acc.
+65x742.2.)

-The second accession centers around the production of Hudson River Villas.
-It includes research correspondence with local historians along the Hudson River and with present owners of the houses documented in the book.
-Most of the correspondence, however, is between Zukowsky and his publisher, Rizzoli, some of which notes Zukowsky's displeasure with the re-writing done by his co-author Robbe Pierce Stimson.
-The original typescript draft of the book is included as is the revised and corrected typescript.
+The second and third accessions (86x189 and 10x16) centers around the production of Hudson River Villas, published in 1985 by Rizzoli.
+It includes research correspondence with local historians along the Hudson River, and with present owners of the houses documented in the book.
+Most of the correspondence, however, is between Zukowsky and his publisher Rizzoli.
+The latter correspondence especially documents Zukowsky's displeasure with the re-writing done by his co-author Robbe Pierce Stimson.
+The original typescript draft of the book is included, as is the revised and corrected typescript.

 ORGANIZATION

 Accession number 81x470 is in one folder, Box 1, folder 1.
+Accession 10x16 is in two folders.
 The rest of the collection is from accession number 86x189.
-Those materials are divided into research correspondence; drafts of the manuscript; post-publication correspondence, including information about lectures; pamphlets; and photos.
+Those materials are divided into research correspondence, drafts of the manuscript, post-publication correspondence, including information about lectures, pamphlets, and photos.

 PROVENANCE